Blosc/blogsite/posts/support-lossy-zfp/index.rst

 ZFP partitions datasets into cells of 4^(number of dimensions) values, i.e., 4, 16, 64, or 256 values for 1D, 2D, 3D, and 4D arrays, respectively.
 Each cell is then (de)compressed independently, and the resulting bit strings are concatenated into a single stream of bits.

 Furthermore, ZFP usually truncates each input value either to a fixed number of bits to meet a storage budget or to some variable length needed to meet a chosen error tolerance.
-More more info on how this works, see `zfp overview docs <https://zfp.readthedocs.io/en/release0.5.5/overview.html>`_.
+For more info on how this works, see `zfp overview docs <https://zfp.readthedocs.io/en/release0.5.5/overview.html>`_.

 ZFP implementation
 ------------------

 Similarly to other registered Blosc2 official plugins, this codec is now available at the `blosc2/plugins directory <https://github.com/Blosc/c-blosc2/tree/main/plugins/codecs/zfp>`_ of the `C-Blosc2 repository <https://github.com/Blosc/c-blosc2>`_.
-However, as there are different modes for working with ZFP, there are different codec IDs that map each of these.
+However, as there are different modes for working with ZFP, there are several associated codec IDs (see later).

 So, in order to use ZFP, users just have to choose the ID for the desired ZFP mode between the ones listed in `blosc2/codecs-registry.h <https://github.com/Blosc/c-blosc2/blob/main/include/blosc2/codecs-registry.h>`_.
-For more info on how the plugin selection machinery works, see https://www.blosc.org/posts/registering-plugins/.
+For more info on how the plugin selection mechanism works, see https://www.blosc.org/posts/registering-plugins/.

 ZFP modes
 ---------

-As ZFP is a lossy codec, but it still lets the user to choose how big this data loss is.
+ZFP is a lossy codec, but it still lets the user to choose the degree of the data loss.
 There are different compression modes:

 - **BLOSC_CODEC_ZFP_FIXED_ACCURACY:** The user can choose the absolute error in truncation.
 For example, if the desired absolute error is 0.01, each value loss must be less than or equal to 0.01.
 With that, if 23.0567 is a value of the original input, after compressing and decompressing this input with error=0.01, the new value must be between 23.0467 and 23.0667.
 - **BLOSC_CODEC_ZFP_FIXED_PRECISION:** The user specifies the maximum number of bit planes encoded during compression (relative error).
 This is, for each input value, the number of most significant bits that will be encoded.